CompuMasterGmbH/CompuMaster.ComInterop/README.md

 * The base class comes with
   * an implementation for the IDisposable interface to dispose/finalize all COM objects incl. their children COM objects correctly
   * a design pattern which forces the developer to wrap all COM objects into classes inheriting from this base class

+## BUT: this assembly does NOT provide
+* features to run COM remoting on non-Windows platforms

 ## Sample implementation for Microsoft Excel

 See full sample at https://www.github.com/CompuMasterGmbH/CompuMaster.Excel/